Wedding rituals for a bespoke ceremony

 Your wedding can incorporate a blend of traditional and totally off-the-wall whacky influences to create your own bespoke ceremony.

-You can opt for religious, non-religious or in our multi-cultural society you can adopt rituals from two religions in a mixed faith ceremony.
+You can opt for religious, non-religious, or in our multi-cultural society you can include rituals from two religions in a mixed faith ceremony.

 You can follow along the lines of the well-known declaratory words and contracting words of the register office marriage padded out with your own readings, poems, music and personal vows… or I can write your love story and commitment ceremony as a total one-off without any reference to traditional wording.